Ssp24-1/3D-Linear-Aeroelastic-Solver-FSI/README.md

 Wing Geometries for common, experiemntally studied wings are already included in the **Constants_VLM_FEM.py** file:

         1. Tang-Dowell
         2. Goland

 For detailed explainations on procedure, methodologies and coupling method, a comprehensive report is also added.

 Future Updates to make code more comprehensive and accurate will be added as completed.

-Features in progress to be added as future updates:
+**Features in progress to be added as future updates**:

       1. Change 1D Beam Model to 2D Flat Plate Model.
       2. Improve Coupling Strategy (Mapping) from Nearest Neighbour